MB-29/generative_modeling-momentum_bootcamp/README.md

-# generative_modeling-momentum_bootcamp
+# Momentum bootcamp - Generative modeling lecture

-Code material for the generative modeling lecture.
+This is the code material for the generative modeling lecture of the momentum bootcamp.